Your Resources Are Limited

 Find, Collect and Purify Water

 The 2nd of the 3 Laws of Survival keeps a body hydrated.
+The average person should consume about 1 gallon per day.
 Lack of, or contaminated, causes dehydration.
-Food creates the need for more to properly digest.
+Physical activities and food intake create the need for more.

 1. Follow game trails, animals and insects to water sources.
 Lush vegetation may indicate an underground source.
 Melt snow and ice.
 Water can be found on the surface of, or inside, plants.